photosynthesisdev/netraiders/README.md

 **- Encoding: bandwidth and latency** Multiplayer games account for players will all different latencies.
 The server must account for all players RTTs in order to sync everyone in the same match.

 **- Reliability: interference, error detection, and error correction** Multiplayer games must constantly deal with players lagging out, unstable ping, and server issues.

 **- Reliability: stop-and-wait automatic repeat request**

 **- Resource allocation: multiplexing**

-**- Resource allocation: access control**
+**- Resource allocation: access control** With more players at any WAP, data transmission for all players will be slowed.

 ### Multiple Hops